4spacesdk/CI4OrmExtension/README.md

 ## Usage
 Check the Examples folder for inspiration.

+### Guidelines
+Follow these guidelines and you will get the cleanest code.
+1. Entities should be named in singular form, ex.
+User, Role, UserType.
+2. Models must be named after their corresponding entity and appended `Model`, ex.
+UserModel, RoleModel, UserTypeModel.
+3. Table names should be named after the entity in plural form, ex. users, roles, user_types.
+4. Join tables should be named after the relation names in plural form in alphabetical order, ex. roles_users.

 ### Model
 A basic CodeIgniter 4 model would look something like this
 ```php